 Whilst the application of this legal principle may seem straightforward, Altobelli FM in Kozovski&Kozovski FamCA 1014 discussed the difficulty in analysing the required evidence to establish this argument.
 However, it appears that recent developments to sections 55 and 56 of the Evidence Act 1995 (Cth) and rule 10.12(d) of the Family Law Rules 2004 (Cth) may soften the application of admissible evidence to family violence matters.
 In the case of Britt & Britt (2017) FLC 93, the Full Family Court on appeal provided evidence that is probative, even slightly probative, will be admissible for the purpose of rationally affecting the determination of an issue.
 For evidence to be inadmissible, it must have no probative value.

-Therefore, this also evidence to be admissible in relation to family violence where it may provide context to other evidence presented to the Court, establish the relationship of the parties in regard to finances, and, the credibility of each party.
+Therefore, this also evidences to be admissible in relation to family violence where it may provide context to other evidence presented to the Court, establish the relationship of the parties in regard to finances, and, the credibility of each party.

 The Department of Home Affairs guidelines provide certain persons applying for permanent residence in Australia to be able to continue this application following the breakdown of a marriage or relationship.
 Applicants within this process must provide evidence that either they or members of their family have been victims of domestic violence committed by the Australian partner.
-The requirements to continue this application are dependant upon the applicant demonstrating the relationship between the parties was genuine until ceasing, and, family violence took place during the relationship.
+The requirements to continue this application are dependent upon the applicant demonstrating the relationship between the parties was genuine until ceasing, and, family violence took place during the relationship.

 If you need help, please contact the Brisbane Family lawyers team at James Noble Law today for a FREE, no-obligation 20-minute consultation.
 To schedule an appointment with one of our Qualified and experienced Family lawyers Brisbane.